gbmhunter/blog/content/programming/languages/regex.md

 Replace FuncName with the name of the function you wish to find.

 ## File Paths

-Note: To match directories on Windows machines, replace every `/` in the following examples with `\\`.

 To match a directory, including the last `/` of a file path, use: